neogeno/shango-lightning-wallet/README.md

 Now since you know my stance on cloud computing, we can talk about the security measures we have put in place.
 Shango is built around portable, stateless docker containers managed by the ECS FARGATE service from AWS.
 This means that :

-- Nobody, not even myself has access to the underlying infrastructure of the nodes. i.e. There is no individual server you can attack as it is spread scross multiple zones and computing resources and changes at any time.
+- Nobody, not even myself has access to the underlying infrastructure of the nodes. i.e. There is no individual server you can setup, configure or attack as it is spread scross multiple zones and computing resources and changes at any time.

 - Once the node shuts down, all the data is lost forever so there is no trace of your private information